kindasimple/kindasimple.github.com/_posts/2014-05-18-upsifting-heapsort.md

 categories: [dev]
 tags: [sorting, python]
 tagline: 'upsorting in a heapsort'
+header:
+  image: assets/images/header-upsifting-heapsort.png
 ---
 While trying to implement a heapsort in python I came across pseudocode that communicated that sifting up and sifting down to build the heap are different approaches to the same things.
 They both work well for creating a heap.
-Sifting down move the element to a sorted position in the tree.
+Sifting down will move the element to a sorted position in the tree.
 Sifting up will move single leaf up to a lower level of the tree.

+## Implementation

 ```
 function siftUp(a, start, end) is